Pleasant Prairie considering additional tax levy for RecPlex

 Within the proposed budget for 2021 are inflationary increases across most departments, but there aren’t any new positions or additional programs being added.

-Possible capital projects include road improvements at $2.3 million, replacing two fire engines, improvements in Pleasant Prairie Park, the designing of a new law enforcement facility, replacing police vehicles and land acquisitions for the Highway 50 reconstruction project.
+Possible capital projects include road improvements at $2.3 million, replacement of two fire engines, improvements in Pleasant Prairie Park, the design of a new law enforcement facility, replacement of police vehicles and land acquisitions for the Highway 50 reconstruction project.

 Get local news delivered to your inbox!